 Hopefully, this post has provided you with some unique gift ideas and also paid homage to the shop owners who are bringing a little bit of humor to our lives during this dystopian year.

 I know there are many more Office-themed shops that I overlooked.
-Whether or not I mentioned you here, please know that this post is dedicated to all of you.
+Whether or not I mentioned you here, please know that this post is dedicated to you, too.
 Thank you!

 I have great respect for all of you because I thought about opening an Office Etsy shop earlier this year and decided it was too much work.
 It all worked out for the best, though, because it’s allowed me to focus on my Office blogs and Office poetry.